In this Gardener's HQ guide, we'll explore cultivating Calendula plants in your garden, indoor spaces, and other settings.

 Pot Marigold (Calendula officinalis) photograph by AudreyJM529.

 There are about twenty species in the Calendula genus.
-They are natives to the Middle East, Mediterranean Europe and nearby islands such as the Canaries and Azores.
+They are natives to the Middle East, Mediterranean Europe, and nearby islands such as the Canaries and Azores.

-The Calandula flowers can be either ray or disc floret in nature and are in the range of 1 to 3 inches (3 to 8 cm) in diameter.
+The Calandula flowers can be either ray or disc floret in nature.
+They range of 1 to 3 inches (3 to 8 cm) in diameter.

 Some of the best known members of the Calendula genus include:

-In hot areas that do not get little winter frosts (e.g. zones 9 to 10 in the USA) it is best to sow seeds in the Autumn).
-In areas where summers are cool, it is also possible to sow pot marigold seeds in the Summer for Autumn blooming.
+In hot areas that do not get little winter frosts (e.g. zones 9 to 10 in the USA), it is best to sow seeds in the Autumn.
+In areas where summers are cool, it is also possible to sow pot marigold seeds in the Summer, for an Autumn blooming.